(As of 31st March, 2022)

 Not only could these effects have an impact on NRI’s business performance and financial condition, but they could also hinder our chances of being entrusted with services in the future.
 It should be noted that it remains unclear when the Covid-19 pandemic will end, and the risks that could potentially occur are not limited to the foregoing.

-In addition, in terms of our efforts for preventing the spread of Covid-19 (current at the time of this publication), we have implemented measures including making proactive use of teleworking and recommending staggered working hours, spreading out work areas, ensuring more space between seats, and checking the health conditions of visitors by using thermographic cameras and taking their temperatures, with the aim of making sure that our officers and employees etc. remain in good health.
-Further, in order to prepare against infections or suspected infections in our companies, we have developed a system for reporting to the Crisis Management Committee Secretariat and created various response procedures including ones for identifying close contacts, carrying out disinfection, and making public announcements.
+In addition, in terms of our efforts for preventing the spread of Covid-19 (current at the time of this publication), we have implemented measures including making proactive use of teleworking , spreading out work areas, and checking the health conditions of visitors by using thermographic cameras and taking their temperatures, with the aim of making sure that our officers and employees etc. remain in good health.
+Further, to prepare against infections or suspected infections in our companies, we have developed a system for reporting to the Crisis Management Committee Secretariat and created various response procedures including ones for identifying close contacts and making public announcements.

 ① Risks Concerning Quality

 The information systems developed by NRI often serve as important platforms for client business, and it is essential that these systems operate stably after completion.
-Regarding financial sector systems, in particular, there are cases in which credibility is on the line not only for our clients but also for the entire financial market, and we are keenly aware of the weight of that reality.
+Regarding financial sector systems there are cases in which credibility is on the line not only for our clients but also for the entire financial market, and we are keenly aware of the weight of that reality.

 NRI is seeking to improve quality the quality of system management and operation.
-We are constantly striving to maintain and improve the quality of services we provide, based on the ISO27001 information security management system, and ISO20000 IT service management system.
+We are constantly striving to maintain and improve the quality of services we provide, based on the ISO (International Organization for Standardization) 27001 information security management system, and ISO20000 IT service management system.
 When it comes to financial sector systems, we perform management status and other inspections on a prioritized basis and are formulating measures for responding to failures in the unlikely event they occur.

 Data centers are essential infrastructure for the economy and society, and we are keenly aware of their importance.
 NRI put in place an operating structure that enhances their security and regularly evaluates and verifies their operating status.

-Further, with regard to our outsourcing services, including our BPO (Business Process Outsourcing) services whereby we are entrusted with our clients’ business processes, we recognize the inherent nature of operation risks such as input errors or erroneous deliveries, and we are working on developing an even more robust management system.
+Further, regarding our outsourcing services, including our BPO (Business Process Outsourcing) services whereby we are entrusted with our clients’ business processes, we recognize the inherent nature of operation risks such as input errors or erroneous deliveries, and we are working on developing an even more robust management system.

-Nevertheless, there is a possibility that the stability of data center operations may not meet the standards agreed to with clients, despite our efforts, as a result of human failure to follow correct operating procedures, equipment failure, or power outages and other infrastructure-related problems.
+Nevertheless, there is a possibility that the stability of data center operations may not meet the standards agreed to with clients, despite our efforts, because of human failure to follow correct operating procedures, equipment failure, or power outages and other infrastructure-related problems.
 Such adverse developments could not only have a negative impact on our performance but could also damage NRI’s reputation.

 ② Risks Concerning Information Security